Britain's FTSE rises as oil shares hang on to gains

 Goldman reinstated coverage of Shell, following its merger with BG, with a “buy” rating, and estimated that Brent would recover to $62 a barrel by 2017.

-Miners pared earlier losses as the price of copper advanced following positive yuan loan data from China which suggested that Beijing is keeping monetary policy loose to counter a protracted economic slowdown.

-Anglo American was down 1.8 percent, having gained as much as 7.7 percent in early deals, after delivering results that beat consensus estimates, adding that it would sell its iron ore unit.
+Miners, however, also gave away stronger early gains, with the rally in the sector undermined by volatility in Anglo American after results.
+It was down 5.6 percent, having gained as much as 7.7 percent in early deals, after delivering results that beat consensus estimates, adding that it would sell its iron ore unit.

 The stock has rallied over 80 percent since late January, and many analysts said the underlying performance was not impressive, even if it was ahead of expectations.

+BHP Billiton, Glencore and Rio Tinto all fell between 1.2 percent to 1.4 percent.

-The biggest loser on the index was Standard Chartered, slumping 6 percent after two brokers cut their rating on the stock, citing other bank options that offer greater certainty.
+The biggest loser on the index was Standard Chartered, slumping over 7 percent after two brokers cut their rating on the stock, citing other bank options that offer greater certainty.